Health-RI/health-ri-metadata/README.md

 <br><img align="left" src="Images\HRI-Prim-2023_RGB-small.jpg" alt="Health-RI Core metadata schema" width="300"/>
 <br><br><br>
 # Core metadata schema
 This repo holds the **Health-RI Core metadata schema**, which is used to populate the [National Health Data Catalogue]([https://catalogus.healthdata.nl/).

 ## Technical specifications
-To view specifics of the metadata model per class and property, please visit the documentation page: [Technical details](https://health-ri.github.io/metadata-documentation/)
+To view specifics of the metadata model per class and property, please visit the documentation page: [Specification document](https://health-ri.github.io/metadata-documentation/)
 <br>SHACL shapes corresponding to the latest version of the model can be found: [Shacl shapes](https://github.com/Health-RI/health-ri-metadata/tree/master/Formalisation(shacl)/Core).

 ## Using the model for your metadata